AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 |/__\|/__\|/__\|/_______\|/__\|/__\|/__\|/__\|/__\|/__\|/_______\|/__\|/__\|/__\|
 </pre>

+## Introduction

-A repository guide for using NVIDIA GPU's on WIndows (WSL2) and Linux (Ubuntu)
+This repository is a guide for using NVIDIA GPU's on Windows (WSL2) and Linux (Ubuntu).
+It is a step-by-step guide for setting up the environment and running the code on the GPU.
+The repository is divided into two parts, Windows (WSL2) and Linux (Ubuntu).